mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Our people are still here.
 Setre is still here.
 Every person that lived here had a bond to everyone else.
 Raising children, falling in love, building the village – everything was done with an unbounded trust in each other.
 We accepted our divisions, our arguments; by working through them we accomplished great things.
 I cannot simply go back to being a Rudjani doctor as if this place isn't a part of me now.
 I cannot abandon my people.
 This is where I belong."

+"And your kaln?
+Is this a good place for hae?"

+"I've tried to convince Linyu to leave.
+Both with me and without me.
+Thi saw Shaki once.
+Setre took hae on a canoe back when the water wasn't sick with smugglers.
+But every day thi just laid in the bed of their inn room with the covers off and the listener in hae ear.
+It got to a point where thi was refusing food and losing hae sense of reality.
+Setre had to bring hae back."

-A sobering realization came to Kipnu that he had been every bit as ignorant as Casra said he'd been.
-"I believe you," he said.
-"But then why are you hiding out here in the middle of the forest?"
+A sobering realization came to Kipnu that just as Casra said, there were many things he'd yet to uncover about this place.
+"So this place is home to the both of you," he said.
+"But why did you choose to hide out here in the middle of the forest?"

 "The smugglers would highly prefer if I never came back," thi said.